JThomas404/cloud-resume-challenge/README.md

 ## Professional Growth Journey

-**For Hiring Managers**: This project represents my initial attempt at the Cloud Resume Challenge during the early stages of my cloud learning journey.
+This project represents my initial attempt at the Cloud Resume Challenge during the early stages of my cloud learning journey.
 One year later, I revisited this challenge with significantly enhanced skills and created **[CloudForgeX](https://github.com/JThomas404/cloudforgex)** - an advanced implementation featuring:

 - **AI-Powered Assistant (EVE)** using AWS Bedrock with Claude Instant
 - **Infrastructure as Code** with modular Terraform architecture